onlyphantom/miband/README.md

 #### Exporting Data from Xiaomi Mi Fit / Mi Band
-The data is exported from the MiFit service (Accounts > Settings > About > Personal Information Security > Exercising User Rights > Export).
+The data is exported from the Mi Fit service (Accounts > Settings > About > Personal Information Security > Exercising User Rights > Export).

 > The Mi Fit app might have been renamed to Zepp Life.